GET IN TOUCH

-Although a will is a private document, there are a number of people and interested parties who can be legally entitled to a copy of the will after the will-writer has passed away.
-Executors are responsible for distributing copies of the will to those who are entitled, as they are in possession of the original will.
-However, many executors are unsure as to who is
+Although wills are private documents, there are a number of people who may be entitled to a copy.
+Executors are responsible for distributing these copies, as they are in possession of the original will.
+However, many executors are unsure who is entitled to a copy of the will.
+Unfortunately, it’s not uncommon for executors to make mistakes in distributing copies.

 Before the will-writer has died, they are the only person legally entitled to a copy of their will.
 The will-writer can choose to keep the will confidential, but they can also give copies to anyone they would like.
 Even though it’s fully in the will-writer’s rights to not release any copies of the will, it’s recommended that the executor is either given a copy or knows exactly where the original will is to prevent any confusion upon the death of the will-writer.
 The executor will need to be in possession of the will in order to administer the estate.
 Once the will-writer has passed away, several different people become legally entitled to receive a copy of the will, should they request one.